jansanchez/gulp-css-url-versioner/README.md

 #### lastcommit:
 Default: `false`

-If we want that version to be our short version of last commit in git, configured 'lastcommit' to true.
+Set to true if you want to use the short version of your last commit as your version.

 ```
 {lastcommit: true}